truls/dbrew/README.md

 ## Publications

 * Josef Weidendorfer and Jens Breitbart.
 The Case for Binary Rewriting at Runtime for Efficient Implementation of High-Level Programming Models in HPC.
-In **Proceedings of the 21st int.
-Workshop on High-Level Parallel Programming Models and Supportive Environments (HIPS 2016)**.
-Chicago, US, 2016.
+In *Proceedings of the 21st int.
+Workshop on High-Level Parallel Programming Models and Supportive Environments (HIPS 2016)*.
+Chicago, US, 2016. ([PDF of pre-print version](https://github.com/lrr-tum/dbrew/raw/master/docs/pubs/preprint-hips16.pdf))